-Embryonic stem cells are the cells within the protective layer of the blastocyst.
+Embryonic cells are the cells within the protective layer of the blastocyst.
 They are pluripotent, which means they can develop into any of the cells of the adult body.
 Researchers believe that, because they are pluripotent, and easy to grow, they have the best potential for replacing damaged or lost tissue or body parts.

 Also known as progenitor cells or somatic stem cells, adult stem cells are located, in small quantities, throughout the body and generate specialized cells for the area they are located.
-These cells do not renew themselves as well as embryonic stem cells.
+These cells do not renew themselves as well as embryonic cells.
 Still, if these cells are put in a different environment, they may produce a different type of cells from the originating cell.

 Stem cell research is an active area of inquiry and scientists are discovering new characteristics of stem cells every day.
 Recent research indicated that multipotent stem cells from one type of tissue, in this case, “blood”, might actually have the ability to generate cells for a different type of tissue-like “nerves.”

 Scientists worldwide are continuing to search for new sources of adult stem cells.
 Some of the locations where stem cells have been located include bone marrow, skin, liver, blood, and the brain.
 Some adult stem cells, which have already been used to treat illnesses,

 include hematopoietic cells and umbilical cord blood stem cells.

 Hematopoietic cells, however, are located in the bone marrow and form blood cells.
 They have been successfully used to treat blood disorders for younger patients.
 Umbilical cord blood cells are located in the blood of the umbilical cord after birth.
 Umbilical cord cells are similar to hematopeitetic cells in adults, but they are less mature and have much more potential to differentiate into various types of cells.